kcx1/File_Cleanup/README.md

 Finally there is a logging parameter that you can set so that you can easily look back at the history of the script.

+__NOTE: Both the 'Configuration' and the 'Logs' parameter are required.__

 Below I've included an [example configuration](#example) to illustrate the possible options.